pradeepswamyy/AWS-Project--AWS-Rekognition/README.md

 # AWS Rekognition Overview

 ## Introduction
 Welcome to the world of Amazon Rekognition, a powerful cloud-based image and video analysis service offered by Amazon Web Services (AWS).
-As an AWS Fresher with a focus on AWS, Linux, and Python, exploring Rekognition opens up exciting possibilities in the realm of image and video processing.
-This brief overview will highlight key features, emphasizing celebrity recognition, face comparison, facial analysis, label detection, and text extraction from images.

 ## Features